Skip to main content

 Originally named the Association for Research into Stammering in Childhood, our charity was founded by businessman, Travers Reid, who stammered himself, and specialist speech and language therapist, Dr Lena Rustin, in 1989.

 Action for Stammering Children was instrumental in the establishment of the Michael Palin Centre for Stammering Children.
-In 2012, the charity purchased the Pine Street Building in Clerkenwell, securing a permanent premises for the Michael Palin Centre.
+In 2012, the charity purchased the Pine Street Building in Clerkenwell, securing a permanent premises for the Michael Palin Centre (MPC).
 The charity went on to fund a major extension in 2014, adding the Lena Rustin Wing to provide more space for clinical consultations, therapy and teaching.
 As part of our charitable contribution, the building continues to be home to the specialist stammering service run by Whittington Health NHS Trust.
 The charity is also based in the Pine Street building.

 Now in our third decade, Action for Stammering Children maintains a close association with our long-standing partner, the Michael Palin Centre, while also establishing new partnerships, which enable us to offer a broad variety of projects and services to children who stammer across the UK.
 Take a look at our Projects and Research & Policy Pages for more information about our existing and future partnership projects.